dhuang8/Tall-Bot/README.md

 **.roll 10d6+10** - rolls 10 6-sided dice and then adds 10 to the total

+## rss
+returns posted feeds since last week
+## cog
+returns a gif of the image in a spinning cogwheel
+## translate
+translate a string to english
 ## 00:00am est
-can be anywhere in a message
+returns the time converted to different time zones. can be anywhere in a message
-## stop

 ## help
 returns a list of commands. respond with the number for details on a specific command
+## stop
+stops the current song playing